Subscribe to updates

 Corporate Risk Report

-Nathan presented the Corporate Risk Report for February 2026, noting 18 risks on the register, with no red very high risks.
-Five risks were rated amber high, seven yellow medium, and six green low.
-Two risks were identified as above appetite: fraud occurring within CPCA, and the risk that the Bus Reform Programme may not be delivered in line with the Mayoral decision of March 2025.
-Four new risks had been added, including those related to the Local Mediation Action Plan, the adoption of artificial intelligence tools, fraud, and economic growth falling below Local Growth Plan projections.
-One risk concerning the HR system implementation had been closed.
+The PMO Programme Lead presented the Corporate Risk Report, noting that there were no red risks on the register.
+Five risks were rated amber (high), seven yellow (medium), and six green (low).
+Two risks were identified as above risk appetite: fraud occurring within the CPCA, and the risk that the Bus Reform Programme may not be delivered in line with the Mayoral decision of March 2025.
+The report detailed the addition of four new risks, the closure of one risk, and the reduction in score for three existing risks.
+The Board noted the report and the progress of Audit & Governance deep dives and the 2026/27 schedule.

 Funding Decisions

-The Board noted various Chief Executive approvals for projects under £2 million, made in accordance with the Single Assurance Framework.
+The Board noted the Chief Executive approvals for projects under £2 million made through the Single Assurance Framework.

 Exclusion of the Press and Public